Jelly-RDF/pyjelly/docs/getting-started.md

 # Getting started

-This guide shows how to install Pyjelly, prepare your environment for use with RDFLib and to cover libraries fundamental features.
+This guide shows how to install pyjelly, prepare your environment for use with RDFLib and to cover libraries core features.

 ## Installation (with RDFLib)

-Install Pyjelly from PyPI:
+Install pyjelly from PyPI:

 ```bash
 pip install pyjelly[rdflib]